04 — The String Encoding Mystery

 The Audit

-Claude found raw ASCII strings (using (const u8 *)"text" casts) in 4 of the UI files.
-The gear UI had been written correctly from the start (it used lookup tables populated with _()-encoded strings), but the relic, altar, merchant, and chest UIs all had handwritten strings that bypassed encoding.
+Claude found raw ASCII strings — (const u8 *)"text" casts — in 4 of the UI files.
+The gear UI had been written correctly from the start (it used lookup tables populated with _()-encoded strings).
+The relic, altar, merchant, and chest UIs all had handwritten strings that bypassed encoding.

-The fix was mechanical but tedious — replace every raw string with a static const u8 using _():
+The fix was mechanical but thorough — replace every raw string with a static const u8 using _():

 // Before (broken):